Natural Landscapes and Gardens of New Zealand’s South Island 2025

 Tour Highlights

-• Led by Professor Timothy Entwisle, former Director and Chief Executive of Royal Botanic Gardens Victoria, this tour visits an extraordinary variety of public and private gardens and spectacular natural landscapes of New Zealand’s South Island.
-Tim will be assisted by Lynda Entwisle who first joined ASA as a tour manager to Spain in 2019.
+- Led by Professor Tim Entwisle, former Director and Chief Executive of Royal Botanic Gardens Victoria, this tour visits an extraordinary variety of public and private gardens and spectacular natural landscapes of New Zealand’s South Island.
+Tim will be assisted by Lynda Entwisle who first joined ASA as a tour manager in 2019.

-• Explore the Malborough Region, famous for its gardens and viticulture: visit magical Winterhome Garden, Hortensia, Barewood Gardens and the Japanese-inspired Moritaki Garden.
+- Explore the Malborough Region, famous for its gardens and viticulture: visit magical Winterhome Garden, Hortensia and the Japanese-inspired Moritaki Garden.

 Overnight Christchurch (2 nights) • Blenheim (2 nights) • Hokitika (1 night) • Lake Moeraki (2 nights) • Queenstown (2 nights) • Te Anau (1 night) • Invercargill (1 night) • Dunedin (2 nights) • Oamaru (1 night) • Lake Tekapo (2 nights)

-Craig Lidgerwood led this tour with Stephen Ryan in November 2022.
-Below is a youtube presented by Stephen that provides an outline of several of the gardens that we will return to visit in 2025.
+Below is a youtube presented by Stephen Ryan that provides an outline of several of the gardens that we will visit in 2025.

 Itinerary